 If you are sick, stay home.
 If you have flu-like symptoms, call your doctor.

 Wash hands with soap and water frequently for at least 20 seconds.
 If you don’t have soap and water handy, use hand sanitizer that contains at least 60% alcohol.

 Cover your cough or sneeze with a tissue and throw the tissue away, or cough or sneeze into your elbow.

 Avoid touching your face, especially eyes, nose, and mouth.

 And last but not least:

-- Don’t panic!
-We’re all in this together, even if we have to stay six feet apart for a while.
+Don’t panic!
+We’re all in this together, even if we have to stay six feet apart.
 Be kinder than necessary to family, friends, neighbors, first responders, food service workers, medical professionals, and yourself.

 As a scientific, research, and educational institution, the Academy believes it’s more important than ever to seek out COVID-19 information from reliable, science-based sources.
 Here are some links from trusted international, national, and local public health authorities to help you stay informed: